EmmanuelConrardy/EmmanuelConrardy.github.io/enhancing-leadership-skills-for-organizational-success-culture/index.md

 - Read, seek mentorship, and refine your vision.
 - Seize opportunities to practice leadership skills.
 - Foster the culture you aspire to create.
-- Reduce activities of / make it hard to nuture toxic cultures.
+- Minimize activities that foster or make it difficult to nurture toxic cultures.
 - Build a successful organization culture.

 ## Enhancing Leadership Skills For Organizational Success Culture